Toni Arden

-Antoinette Ardizzone (February 15, 1924 – May 29, 2012), known professionally as Toni Arden, was an American traditional pop music singer.
+Antoinette Ardizzone (February 15, 1924 – May 29, 2012), known professionally as Toni Arden, was an American traditional pop singer.

 Family

 Arden was born in New York City.
 Her father, Phillip Ardizzone, was a singer with the Metropolitan Opera and La Scala.
 Her brother, Jan Arden, was also a singer.
 The siblings teamed up for night club performances in the late 1950s.

 Career

 Early years

 Arden became a big band singer in the 1940s, singing with Al Trace, Joe Reichman, Ray Bloch and Shep Fields.